samriddhi-m1227/BTT-Salesforce1a/README.md

 # 📊 Stock Price Prediction from Financial News

 ## Project Description
-You and your team will use publicly available financial news headlines and historical stock market data to analyze and predict short-term stock price movements.
+Our team uses publicly available financial news headlines and historical stock market data to analyze and predict short-term stock price movements.
 Leveraging machine learning techniques such as sentiment analysis, feature engineering, and deep learning models—including pre-trained language models (LLMs) like FinBERT—you will build a pipeline that extracts market signals from news content.
 This will help address the real-world challenge of interpreting financial news for timely investment decisions.

-Your main objectives are to clean and preprocess textual data, apply LLMs for sentiment or embedding extraction, align it with market data, and build a predictive model to forecast next-day stock trends.
+Our main objectives are to clean and preprocess textual data, apply LLMs for sentiment or embedding extraction, align it with market data, and build a predictive model to forecast next-day stock trends.
 One approach could be to treat this as a classification problem, though other strategies are possible.

 ---